 Grout is defined as a thin mortar, that is, a mixture of lime, cement, sand, and water, used to fill the gap between tiles.
-It is quite easy to clean a tile floor; however, it is way harder to clean the grout between them.
+Though tile floors are quite easy to clean, it is way harder to clean grout between tiles.
 Dirty grout makes the tile floors look unattractive, and even after cleaning, dirty grout still makes the tile floors look untidy.

 Sometimes, a little bit of water is enough to make the grout clean.
 To apply the warm water method, just spray some warm water on the grout and scrub gently with a hard brush.